tesseract-one/ledger-app-ergo/doc/INS-21-SIGN-TRANSACTION.md

 | Additional Registers Size | 4 | Size in bytes of serialized Additional Registers.
 Can be 0 if registers are empty.
 Big-endian. |

 ## 0x16 - Add Output Box: Ergo Tree chunk
 Adds serialized Ergo Tree chunk to the current Output Box.
-Can be called if the “Ergo Tree Size” of is not 0.
+Can be called if the “Ergo Tree Size” is not 0.

 ### Request
 | INS | P1 | P2 | Lc | Data |